DINNER UNDER THE STARS

 - Opportunity to partner with FONA on a tailored event, custom tour, or activity

 Lacebark pine (Pinus bungeana): A noble pine from northern China, long cultivated, and reintroduced to American horticulture by USDA plant explorer Frank N. Meyer, whose original collections now reside at the National Arboretum.
-Lacebark pine is featured at the Arboretum in the Morrison Garden, our first dedicated garden planted in memory of Meyer who died while collecting in China for David Fairchild.
+Lacebark pine is featured at the Arboretum in the Introduction Garden and the Gotelli Collection.

 - Premium table for total of 10 guests including VIPs